 Location – Rio de Janeiro, Brazil

-The Project – Projeto Vidançar began in 2009 as an initiative to offer underprivileged children living in the Complexo do Alemão favela in Rio de Janeiro, the opportunity to express themselves through the art of ballet.
+The Project – Projeto Vidançar began in 2009 as an initiative to offer underprivileged children living in the notoriously violent Complexo do Alemão favela in Rio de Janeiro, the opportunity to express themselves through ballet.
 To enrol, the children needed to be registered in school, achieve good grades and have an up- to-date vaccination portfolio.
-It was a great success and since then, the project has grown to support a large number of students and their families.